Optimization of Tree Ensembles: Model

 \subsection{Depth $d$ approximation}

-In this section, we describe a hierarchy of relaxations of problem~\eqref{prob:TEOMIO} that are based on approximating each tree in the ensemble up to a particular depth.
+In this section, we describe a hierarchy of relaxations of \problemeqref{prob:TEOMIO} that are based on approximating each tree in the ensemble up to a particular depth.

-The motivation for this hierarchy of relaxations comes from the following observation regarding the size of problem~\eqref{prob:TEOMIO}.
-In particular, a key driver of the size of problem~\eqref{prob:TEOMIO} is the number of left and right split constraints (\eqref{prob:TEOMIO_left} and \eqref{prob:TEOMIO_right}, respectively); these constraints are enforced for every single split in each tree in the ensemble.
+The motivation for this hierarchy of relaxations comes from the following observation regarding the size of \problemeqref{prob:TEOMIO}.
+In particular, a key driver of the size of \problemeqref{prob:TEOMIO} is the number of left and right split constraints \eqref{prob:TEOMIO_left} and \eqref{prob:TEOMIO_right}, respectively; these constraints are enforced for every single split in each tree in the ensemble.
 For a large number of trees that are deep (and thus have many splits), the resulting number of left and right split constraints will be large.
-At the same time, it may be reasonable to expect that if we do not represent each tree to its full depth, but instead only represent each tree up to some depth $d$ and only include splits that occur before (and including) depth $d$, then we might still be obtain a reasonable solution to the original problem~\eqref{prob:TEOMIO}.
+At the same time, it may be reasonable to expect that if we do not represent each tree to its full depth, but instead only represent each tree up to some depth $d$ and only include splits that occur before (and including) depth $d$, then we might still obtain a reasonable solution to \problemeqref{prob:TEOMIO}.
 In this section, we rigorously define this hierarchy of approximate formulations, and provide theoretical guarantees on how close such approximations are to the original formulation.

 Let $\Omega = \{ (t,s) \, | \, t \in \{1,\dots, T\}, \ s \in \splits(t) \}$ be the set of tree-split pairs.
 Let $\bar{\Omega} \subseteq \Omega$ be a subset of all possible tree-split pairs.
 The $\bar{\Omega}$ tree ensemble problem is defined as problem~\eqref{prob:TEOMIO} where constraints~\eqref{prob:TEOMIO_left} and \eqref{prob:TEOMIO_right} are restricted to $\bar{\Omega}$: